This post may contain affiliate links. Please read our disclosure policy.

 • Vegan butter – Melted in the skillet for flavor and to create a nonstick base.

-• Sweet corn kernels (optional) – Adds juiciness and bursts of sweetness.
+• Sweet corn kernels (optional) – the perfect addition to add juiciness and bursts of sweetness.
 Fresh, frozen, or canned all work! this is completely optional!
 I didn’t add them in when i photographed the recipe but I’ve tried it with whole corn kernels and it’s SO GOOD!
 I highly recommend it!

 slice of cornbread on a spatula being pulled out of a skillet with butter on top